isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     enum Flags : char { /* ... */ };

-or to ensure that values of type that can have a specified bit-precision:
+or to ensure that values of that type have a specified bit-precision:

     enum Bitboard : uint64_t { /* ... */ };